 I start by introducing students to tall tales.
 I also read Pecos Bill and Paul Bunyan.
 Students are usually familiar with these two books.
 You can also search YouTube to find animated tall tales for students.
 There are tons to choose from!
-After reading tall tales and watching a few animated YouTube stories, we discuss the characteristics of tall tales.
-To get started, I use Turkey Tall Tales – a writing mini-lesson on tall tales found here.
+After reading them and watching a few animated YouTube stories, we discuss the characteristics of tall tales.
+To get started, I use Turkey Tall Tales – a writing mini-lesson found here.

-This mini-lesson comes with a two-page introduction to tall tales and their characteristics.
-Once you’ve familiarized students with tall tales, they can choose from 4 different story starters and you can distribute the planning sheets for students to start planning their turkey tall tales.
+This mini-lesson comes with a two-page introduction and their characteristics.
+Once you’ve familiarized students with these, they can choose from 4 different story starters and you can distribute the planning sheets for students to start planning their turkey tall tales.

 On the planning sheet, students look at the prompt they have chosen and circle the matching turkey picture.
 This is what their main character looks like.
 After students have planned their story, they finish the story starter sheet by writing their tall tale.
 As students finish, I have them bring me their writing for us to edit together.
 After they make any needed corrections I give them their header and footer to color.